Updated August 2020

 - Tenant is impairing on other residents’ right of enjoyment of their own units

-- Tenant has unauthorized occupants staying at the unit
+- The tenant has unauthorized occupants staying at the unit

 There are a plethora of reasons that may apply, and every situation is going to be a little bit different in how it needs to be handled.
 To see a more expanded list of reasons landlords can use to evict tenants in Ontario, review the guide released by the Landlord Tenant Board here.